elastic-interval/pretenst-com/tenscript.md

 Historically, the initial trigger for creating this project was the first shocking encounter with the "Needle Tower" sculpture by Kenneth Snelson.
 It seemed to defy gravity and it also seemed to be taller than it actually ways.
 This sculpture starts large at ground level and then every section extending upwards becomes progressively smaller.

 Tenscript has a feature which makes tensegrity columns follow this same pattern of diminishing size in the form of the "S" command which stands for "scale".
-The command takes a percentage as a parameter, and it applies to each brick in the column progressively, so "S99" builds a tower that tapers slightly, and "S101" builds one that gradually increases in size.
+The command takes a percentage as a parameter, and it applies to each twist in the column progressively, so "S99" builds a tower that tapers slightly, and "S101" builds one that gradually increases in size.

-A seventeen brick Snelson Needle Tower column turns out to be a tiny simple program which includes the scale command:
+A thirty twist Snelson Needle Tower column turns out to be a tiny simple program which includes the scale command:

     L(30,S95)